voyteq55/voyteq55.github.io/_posts/2023-09-30-combine-multiple-repos.md

 ---
-title: How to Combine Multiple Repositories into One (and Preserve History)
+title: How to Combine Multiple Git Repositories into One (and Preserve History)
 date: 2023-09-30 12:46:00 +0200
 categories: [Tutorial]
 tags: [git]